NCEAS/oss-lessons/version-control/2-GitHub.md

 ## Adding remotes to your workflow

-It is important to highlight that a good portion of the worflow happens on your local machine (in green) and a part requires interactions with a remote machine (in blue):
+It is important to highlight that a good portion of the workflow happens on your local machine (in green) and a part requires interactions with a remote machine (in blue):

 ### Sequence order: